 Friendships have to be nurtured so they can grow healthily.
 Just like a plant, putting the seeds in alone is not enough.
 Ongoing care and attention are needed, so it’s crucial to make a conscious effort to invest time in our friendships.
 We can’t expect relationships to survive without investing in them.

 “Developing and nurturing meaningful social bonds can help you live a richer life.
-Take your time to invest in making new friends and nurturing existing ones.
-Happy Friendship Day!”
+Take your time to invest in making new friends and nurturing existing ones.”

 And yes, making and nurturing friendships gets harder as we get older.
 Remember how easy it was to make friends as a child?
 Try to approach relationships as you did when you were younger: being less self-conscious, more open, and generous with your time.
 Volunteering is an important and fun way of making friends as an adult, as you’re likely to find people who share your concerns and values.

-So, why not do something about it starting on the upcoming International Friendship Day?
-On 30 July, take your time to invest in making new friends and nurture existing ones.
-Happy Friendship Day everybody: the true power of friendships is real and proven by science! ●
+So, why not do something about it?
+Take your time to invest in making new friends and nurture existing ones.
+You will all feel the benefits for years to come as the true power of friendships is real and proven by science! ●

 Main image: shutterstock/Olena Yakobchuk